 This policy covers complaints learners, members of the public or centres may wish to make in relation to the qualifications and associated services offered by ABMA.

 It is not to be used to cover appeals in relation to decisions made by ABMA.
-These areas are covered by the ABMA Appeals Policy.
-Should a complaint be submitted which is in fact an enquiry or an appeal, we will respond to the relevant party that the issue is being considered, where appropriate, in accordance with the approach outlined in the ABMA Customer Service Statement or ABMA Appeals Policy.
+These areas are covered by the ABMA Education Appeals Policy.
+Should a complaint be submitted which is in fact an enquiry or an appeal, we will respond to the relevant party that the issue is being considered, where appropriate, in accordance with the approach outlined in the appropriate policy.

-If you are unhappy about the way an examination or assessment was delivered and conducted and you suspect malpractice or maladministration may have occurred, you should send your concern to us in accordance with the arrangements in our Malpractice and Maladministration Policy.
+If you are unhappy about the way an examination or assessment was delivered and conducted and you suspect malpractice or maladministration may have occurred, you should send your concern to us in accordance with the arrangements in our Malpractice and Maladministration Policy and Whistleblowing Policy.

-We will review the policy and its associated procedures annually as part of our self-evaluation arrangements and revise it as and when necessary in response to customer, learner or regulatory feedback (e.g. to align with any appeals and complaints process established by the Regulatory Bodies) and any trends that may emerge in the subject matter of complaints received.
+We will review the policy and its associated procedures annually as part of our self-evaluation arrangements and revise it as and when necessary in response to customer, learner or regulatory feedback (e.g. to align with any appeals and complaints process established by Ofqual) and any trends that may emerge in the subject matter of complaints received.

 If you would like to feed back any views please contact us via the details provided at below.